Lafayette S. Foster: Biography

-La Fayette Sabine Foster was born in Franklin, Connecticut, on November 22, 1806, to Daniel Foster and his second wife, Welthea Ladd.
+Lafayette Sabine Foster was born in Franklin, Connecticut, on November 22, 1806, to Daniel Foster and his second wife, Welthea Ladd.
 His father Daniel was a captain in the Continental Army and fought in several battles including the battles of White Plains, Stillwater, and Saratoga.
 Daniel Foster was a lieutenant in Latimer's Regiment of Militia during the Battle of Saratoga.
 While on the field of battle, he received a warrant of promotion to the post of adjutant.

 Foster began his education in the common schools around Franklin.
 He entered his college preparatory studies under the tuition of the Rev. Abel Flint of Hartford, Connecticut, who he studied under for five months.
 Foster taught school in Franklin for two subsequent winters.
 He completed his preparatory studies under the Rev. Cornelius B. Everest of Windham, Connecticut, in 1824, and in February 1825 enrolled at Brown University in Providence, Rhode Island.
 He graduated from Brown University in 1828.
 He was an assistant in the school of Roswell C. Smith in Providence for the winter after his graduation.
 In the following spring, he began to study law back in Norwich, Connecticut, in the office of Calvin Goddard.
-He took charge of an academy in Centerville, Maryland, where he was admitted to the Maryland bar in 1830, then returned to Connecticut and was admitted to the bar of New London County in 1831.
-He opened a law office in Hampton, Connecticut in 1833, but then moved back to Norwich a year later, which became his home for the rest of his life.
+He took charge of an academy in Centerville, Maryland, and he was admitted to the Maryland bar in 1830.

+In 1831, he returned to Connecticut and was admitted to the bar of New London County.
+He opened a law office in Hampton, Connecticut in 1833, but a year later moved back to Norwich, which became his home for the rest of his life.

 On October 2, 1837, Foster married Joanna Boylston Lanman, the daughter of the former U.S. Senator, Connecticut judge, and mayor of Norwich, James Lanman.
-Foster was the editor of the Norwich Republican, a Whig newspaper, and relinquished the position after his legal business greatly increased.
+Foster was then editor of the Norwich Republican, a Whig newspaper, but relinquished that position after his legal business greatly increased.

 He was first elected as one of the representatives of the town of Norwich to the Connecticut House of Representatives in 1839.
-He was elected to the House again in 1840, 1846, 1847, 1848, 1854, and in 1870.
+He was elected to the House again in 1840, 1846, 1847, 1848, 1854, and 1870.

 In 1846, Foster took his first journey to Europe, sailing for Liverpool on the packet ship Henry Clay, under captain Ezra Nye, on October 7, 1846.
 He visited the law courts in London and also visited Paris.
 He recorded his observations and appreciations in his journal.